SAMANTHA COYNE DONNEL

 HEAD OF SCHOOL

-Samantha Coyne Donnel came to Steamboat after 16 years at The Archer School for Girls in Los Angeles, CA where she served as a science teacher, Department Chair, Dean of Students, Upper School Director, and the Assistant Head of School.
-Her passion for excellence in education and the outdoors led her to Steamboat and Emerald Mountain School.
-Samantha’s 19 years in education were preceded by her own education at Bowdoin College and Harvard University where she earned her Masters in Educational Leadership.
-Samantha, her husband and her eight-year old daughter are delighted to move to Steamboat where they can get outdoors more readily, ski and bike the vast mountain terrain, and become part of the tight-knit community that Steamboat offers.
+Samantha Coyne Donnel came to Steamboat after 16 years at The Archer School for Girls in Los Angeles, CA, where she served as a science teacher, Department Chair, Dean of Students, Upper School Director, and the Assistant Head of School.
+Her passion for excellence in education led her to Emerald Mountain School.
+Samantha’s 21 years in education were preceded by her own education at Bowdoin College and Harvard University, where she earned her Masters in Educational Leadership.
+Samatha likewise loves the tight-knit community of Steamboat, and its wonderful outdoor offerings, including skiing and biking.

-Jed brings over 16 years of teaching experience in independent schools to EMS.
-He has taught a wide range of students across elementary, middle, and high school grade levels, and he is passionate about fostering a love of literature and writing in his students.
+Jed has taught a wide range of students across elementary, middle, and high school grade levels over 18 years in the classroom, and he is passionate about fostering a love of literature and writing in his students.
 Jed is an expert in curriculum design and pedagogy, and he appreciates collaboration with colleagues to design creative, engaging learning experiences across multiple disciplines.
 He states, “I want to ensure that my teaching is meaningful to how students understand themselves in the present and opens up doors for them to imagine themselves changing the world.
 I appreciate project-based, student-centric learning with real-life application.
 In essence, therefore, I enjoy seeing what my students will teach me.”

 Jed earned his BA in English from Trinity College in 1999 and MA in literature from Middlebury College in 2007.